movcha/intro-to-power-bi/learning_notes.md

 Python: Visualized data using matplotlib and seaborn
 Python: Exported a processed DataFrame to CSV
-Power BI: Created a date hierarchy and sorted visuals
+Power BI: Created a date hierarchy and sorted visuals Power BI: Imported CSV and Excel into Power BI Desktop